You are currently viewing SOLD-Buildable Vacant Lot in Port St Lucie

 Selling vacant land is part of what we do.
 We occasionally receive emails from strangers wanting to sell their land.
 Normally, we are instantly suspicious of email requests, particularly from free email accounts like Gmail, Hotmail, or Zohomail.

 We check the Port St. Lucie or St. Lucie County property records to find the owner’s mailing address.
 We do an obituary search in that city.
-We run some skip trace skills we have to find social media and phone numbers.
+We run some skip trace skills we have to locate social media and phone numbers.

 Read More: how deceased sellers have reached out to us